Sophiaduan/knockknock/README.md

 # knockknock
-The project for Purdue hackson
+The project for Purdue hackathon